 There are time you'd want that in a fountain spout.
 The downside of being so well mannered is that it can become boring.
 The sound from a constant stream of water spilling into a pool can be monotonous.
 The further the water falls the louder the noise.
 It can end up sounding like … ahem … our cowboy hero in an abandoned airport bathroom at 3 AM after too many pitchers of beers with his cowboy buddies.

 Use the spout in open spaces where you'd like some noise.
 If the quality of the sound is important then use three or more of these spouts.
 That will create some fluctiations and make the splashes more interesting and less mechanical.

 This one is here because of Micheal.
 He's a local landscape contractor.
-Anyhow, one day he and Bruce ( a Landscape Architect who worked with for a bit) stopped by and Micheal said "you know... you should make a smaller version of this one."
-Ok, Ok, that's not the only reason.
-I already had a design and was thinking about making it, but well... his comment just spurred me on.
-So, Micheal this one is for you.
+Anyhow, one day he and Bruce ( a Landscape Architect who I worked with for a bit) stopped by and Micheal said "you know... you should make a smaller version of this one."
+I already had a design and was thinking about making it.
+His comment just got me over the last hump.
+So, Micheal, this one is for you.
 Hope it meets your needs.